LuizProject46/quiz/README.md

 # quiz
-That's a Quiz project done in JavaScript,HTML,CSS
+That's a Quiz project, done in JavaScript,HTML,CSS